By Laura Huskey - Staff Writer

 As both the college campus and the student population grow, Rose State is taking more and more steps to move forward with the success of the students in mind.

-“It’s exciting to know that Rose is forward-thinking and helping us to streamline our college application process as we move from Rose to attend universities,” said Petersen.
+“It’s exciting to know that Rose is forward-thinking and helping us to streamline our college application process as we move from Rose to attend universities,” Petersen said.

 By allowing faster communication with outside universities and employers, Rose State is proving it is committed to helping students succeed, as it says in its slogan, “Going somewhere starts here.”